HomeSpan/SomfyPlus/docs/README.md

 * a short press of the DOWN button lowers the shade
 * a short press of the MY button stops the shade while it is moving

-One difference between SomfyPlus and normal SOmfy remote is that a short press of the MY button when the shade is not movig does not have any effect.
-On a normal Somfy remote the MY button can be programmed to move the shade to a pre-programmed location.
-For reasons you will see below, this is not needed in SomfyPlus.
+In order to conserve space, SomfyPlus does not have a distinct PROGRAM button or a SELECTOR switch.
+Instead the following are used:

+* PROGRAM - simultaneously press and hold the UP and DOWN buttons for 3 seconds to transmit a Somfy PROGRAM signal
+* SELECTOR - double-press the MY button to advance control to the next shade

+As you press the UP, DOWN, and MY buttons on SomfyPlus, you should see this operation reflected in one of the Tiles in your Home App.
+To operate a different shade using the buttons on the remote, double-press the MY button once.
+A "warning" icon should appear on the Tile corresponding to the shade you just operated.
+Now double-press the MY button again to advance this "warning" icon advance to the next Tile, indicating the shade that is now selected.
+Subsequent double-presses of the MY button will continue to advance the "warning" icon from one Tile to the next.
+Once the warning icon appears on the Tile of the shade you want to control, simply press the UP or DOWN button perform the desired operation.
+The warning icon should disappear and the buttons on SomfyPlus will now control the newly-selected shade.

-A second difference is that there is no distinct PROG button in SomfyPlus to send a "programming" signal to a shade.
+A second difference is that there is no distinct PROGRAM button in SomfyPlus to send a "programming" signal to a shade.
 Instead, to send a programming signal, press and hold the UP and DOWN buttons *at the same time* for 3 seconds.
 The programming signal operates the same as a normal Somfy remote: it is used to link and unlink the remote to a window shade.

 To link SomfyPlus to the first shade listed in your sketch, use the original Somfy remote for that shade to send a programmingt signal according to the instructions for that remote.
 The shade itself should perform slight up/down movement (a "jog") confirming it has received a programming signal from the original remote.
 Next, send a programming signal from SomfyPlus following the procedure above.
 The shade should confirm receipt of this signal with a second "jog" and then return to normal operation.
 Congratulations, you have just linked your first shade to SomfyPlus.
 Short-press the UP button and the shade should rise.
 Short-press the DOWN button and the shade should lower.
 The LED connected to RFM_SIGNAL_PIN should flash with each button press indicating a signal is being transmitted.
 Note that SomfyPlus only transmits signals when there is an action to be taken.
 For example, if you press the DOWN button when the shade is fully lowered (or SomfyPlus "thinks" it's lowered) a signal will *not* be transmitted.